the7dorks/the7dorks.github.io/_posts/2021-12-01-getting-parts.md

 categories: Management
 tags: Create
 ---
-We needed to build a new robot, so we got parts this day.
+We needed to start building the new robot 2nd, so we got parts today.